 A lot of accounting and bookkeeping hinges on deadlines.
 Those deadlines can be client related, like VAT returns or self-assessments.
 Or they might be internal markers and targets within your firm’s own workflow.
 Because there are often so many deadlines to manage, it’s no wonder that some get missed from time to time.

 Virtual calendars and task management tools help to mitigate the risk of deadlines being missed.
 These tools are customisable and can adapt to suit the needs of your firm.
 They encourage better time management and allow all staff members to monitor a project’s progress while flagging any issues.

 Technology’s solution: Tax software

 There are many facets to tax accounting.
 It demands strong analytical and problem solving skills.
-From preparing your client’s tax return, to assessing which government credits they may be eligible for, there’s much to do.
+From preparing your client’s tax return to assessing which government credits they may be eligible for, there’s much to do.

 These tasks are far more manageable with tax software.
 With automation, you can track their business income, expenses and sales far more efficiently.
-This kind of technology also creates reports which detail any potential liabilities.
+This kind of technology also creates reports that detail any potential liabilities.

 • Accounting process: Client management